 Now everybody has their own version and secrets for this dish, and I am sharing my mom’s.
 Every time she makes it, the potatoes turn out crispy on the outside and the chicken moist and tasty.
 This dish works well as leftovers too, you just warm up or use the chicken for sandwiches or salads.

 Yes, this is a meat based dish, but meat is only part of the dish.
-The meal is accompanied in the summer by a generous tomato and cucumber salad or by a “greek” salad and in the winter with a romaine salad or a cabbage and carrot salad.
+The meal is accompanied in the summer by a generous tomato and cucumber salad or by a “greek” salad and in the winter with a Greek romaine salad or a cabbage and carrot salad.
 Add some bread and cheese and you are all set.
-If you want to keep the balance, you can do what I do: fill half of your plate with salad, 1/4 with chicken and 1/4 with potatoes.
-Oh and I do not eat the skin.
+If you want to keep the balance, you can fill half of your plate with salad, 1/4 with chicken and 1/4 with potatoes.
+And while the skin is so good and crunchy, I’ll just have a taste.

 But let’s talk a bit about the ingredients in here, obviously chicken and potatoes, but it is all those extra additions that make this dish healthier than a typical westernized meat and potatoes dish.
 First of all there is plenty of oregano on the meat and potatoes.
 As we know oregano has been shown to have the highest amount of antioxidants of commonly used herbs.
 This dish also contains garlic, another herb known for its antioxidants.
 Finally the olive oil also adds to the good fats and polyphenols.